oppia/oppia-web-developer-docs/Tutorial-Learn-How-to-Make-a-Simple-UI-Change.md

 >
 > Hint: To streamline your search, focus on HTML files as they commonly contain HTML classes.
 Use the editor's search functionality to narrow down the files containing this class.
 (Refer to the documentation for your editor if you don’t know how to do this – being able to use your tools efficiently is important!)

-You’ll likely find it in a file named something like about-page.component.html.
+You’ll likely find it in a file named about-page.component.html.

 <img src="images/tutorial-1/searchVsCode.png" alt="Practice 4 Image">